spaceml-org/expanding-sdo-capabilities/README.md

 Now you can run the pipeline.
 Arguments can be passed to `./src/sdo/main.py` either from the command-line as switches, or as a YAML configuration file. run `./src/sdo/main.py --help` to see a list of available configuration options.

+Results will be by default saved in a subfolder on a common path: `/gpfs/gpfs_gl4_16mb/b9p111/fdl_sw//experiments_results/`.
+You should ensure the experiment name is something unique and in order to not risk to overwrite each other it should follow the following convention:
+`{number}{your_initials}_experiment_{topic}`.
+Looks also at the experiment notebook *here*.

 To start a new training run:

 ```